Jesús María Espinosa: Biography

 Jesús María was a descendant of José María Espinosa (1796–1883), a painter and miniaturist known for his portraits of Antonio Nariño and of Simón Bolivar.
 As a youngster, Espinosa's paternal grandfather taught him how to paint; supported by him, Espinosa figured out a way to extract pigments from vegetables in order to give color to his first paintings.

 He was educated in the city of Popayán, Colombia and then began his formal study of painting at the Escuela de Bellas Artes, in the capital Bogotá.
 He took lessons from art teacher Roberto Pizano (1896–1929).
 In 1929, he was awarded a scholarship by the Colombian government and traveled to Paris to continue his studies in painting at the prestigious Académie Julian, under the direction of Paul Albert Laurens (1870–1934).
+During his years in Paris he had a very good friendship with Kees van Dongen (1877-1968) one the best portraitists in Paris at the time and with Russian artist Andre Petroff.

-When he returned to Colombia, he set up a small academy in the city of Cali.
-He met composer Antonio Maria Valencia (1902–1952) who suggested that Espinosa move his small academy of painting to the newly founded Cali's School of Fine Arts; then Espinosa founded the Visual Arts School in 1934.
+When he returned to Colombia in 1933, he set up a small academy in the city of Cali.
+He knew composer Antonio Maria Valencia (1902–1952) who suggested that Espinosa move his small academy of painting to the newly founded Cali's School of Fine Arts; then Espinosa founded the Visual Arts School in 1934, created by Resolution No 32 of the City Council, in the opposite street of the Municipal Theater of Cali, now occupied by Pro-Arts.